xunilrj/sandbox/sources/javascript/react+freezer/Readme.md

 # Building a React + Freezer integration

 We are aiming here a Flux architecture using Freezer as the store.
 Why?
-Because of its simplicity, and its guarantee of immutability of untouched nodes.
+Because of its simplicity, and its guarantee of the immutability of untouched nodes.
 See more at https://github.com/arqex/freezer#why-another-state-holder.

 ## Quick Freezer tutorial